Ask about our free introductory lesson

 Even though Hooves for Heroes is not a non-profit, we believe that veterans should not have to pay for the program out of pocket.
 To help make this happen, we host several fundraisers annually to raise funds for our scholarship program.
 Because funds are limited, we are only able to accept a few veterans for our scholarship program.

 If you cannot pay for the program out of pocket and have been wait-listed for our scholarship program, you may get a business or individual to sponsor your sessions.
-It is not tax deductible, however, they will have a small banner/poster with their logo posted in/or around the stable in our high traffic areas as well as their logo on our website and mentions on Facebook.
+It is not tax deductible, however, they will have a small banner/poster with their logo posted in/or around the stable in our high traffic areas, their logo on our website, mentions on our social media (Facebook & Instagram) and signage at our events.

 Because Twin Lakes Stable and Hooves for Heroes is a large operation, we always have a need for volunteers.
 Please contact us if you would like to know more about our volunteer opportunities!